Social media as a news source: Implications of using social media as a news source

-In recent times, research has been focused on the growing “news finds me” perception, which is the phenomenon that comes as a result of individuals trusting in social media algorithms and reposted content to provide them with all the relevant news they need.
+In recent times, research has been focused on the growing "news finds me" perception, which is the phenomenon that comes as a result of individuals trusting in social media algorithms and reposted content to provide them with all the relevant news they need.
 The primary causes of concern surrounding this phenomenon are the loss of contextualization and reliance on peers that characterize it.

 Another implication that social media as a news source has introduced is the rise in biased news.
 In recent studies, it has been stated that social media users tend to create an environment in which the pages and users they follow only reflect and reinforce the opinions of their own.
 This phenomenon is referred to as an echo chamber and is fueled by confirmation bias.
-Research has found that “it is possible to determine the political leanings of a Twitter user by simply looking at the partisan preferences of their friends”.
+Research has found that "it is possible to determine the political leanings of a Twitter user by simply looking at the partisan preferences of their friends".
 When social media users rely on these networking platforms for their daily news sources, it is possible that they are only receiving information that is a reflection of what they want to see in society, further implicating the matter by ignoring issues that require being addressed.

 Social media can and cannot be a reliable source for information.
 False news is not strongly regulated on social media platforms therefore it is easy and widely accessible for anyone to post and for many more people to consume that information that has been released.

 Another common issue that has risen through the use of social media as a news platform is mixing information and altering or exaggerating a story or event.
 Social media being such an open, diverse and accessible place to display information has made it an easy way for information to be altered and changed, which can lead to false news and can even be dangerous depending on the target audience.
 Along with how common false news is on social media platforms, media is also consumed and retired at an alarming rate.
-Often times headlines on social media are quickly discarded and it is very challenging to keep a subject relevant.
+Oftentimes headlines on social media are quickly discarded and it is very challenging to keep a subject relevant.